lwsjs/redirect/README.md

 Adds the following option to lws.

 ```
---redirect    A list of URL redirect rules.
+--redirect expression ...
+A list of URL redirect rules.
 For each rule, separate the 'from' and 'to'
                             expressions with '->'.
 Whitespace surrounding the expressions is ignored.
                             E.g. 'http -> https'.
 ```

 ## Usage

+Supply a "from" regular expression and "to" replace string.
+If the request URL matches the "from" regexp, the matching "from" string will be replaced by the "to" string.

+Some examples if the incoming request URL is `http://localhost`:

+* `--redirect 'http -> https'` would redirect to `https://localhost`.
+* `--redirect 'http -> https' 'localhost -> remotehost'` would redirect to `https://remotehost`.

 ```
 $ npm install --save-dev lws-redirect